Active-constructive responding is a set of behaviours that promote intimacy and trust, particularly with children. It is well worth investigation.

 After a while, a child will decide whether or not you’re a good person to share information with or whether they should go to someone else.
 If you want your child to share news with you, use active-constructive responding.

 Particularly within the home, active-constructive responses make a child feel validated and loved.
-It helps to get us ‘in sync’ with our child and that creates a closeness that enhances attachment.
-According to Attachment Theory, this directly impacts the way a child experiences any future relationships.
+It helps to get you ‘in sync’ with your child and that creates a closeness that enhances attachment.
+According to Attachment Theory, this ‘sync’ directly impacts the way a child experiences any future relationships.

 Active-constructive responding creates positive feelings for both parties